Why Do Furnace Airflow Problems Occur?

-A furnace's airflow rate can reduce for a couple of reasons.
-Most often, it reduces because the system's air filter is clogged or filled with dirt, or because there are gaps or cracks in the system's ductwork.
+A furnace's airflow rate can be reduced for a couple of reasons.
+Most often, it reduces because of a clogged air filter, or because there are gaps or cracks in the system's ductwork.

 How to check for a clogged air filter or cracks in the ductwork